 After a week or two, the court order for name change will be mailed to you.

 At the scheduled hearing, the probate judge will review your documents and you’ll need to swear and affirm to a few things.
 Once that’s done you’ll get 3 copies of your court ordered name change.

 The office staff and judge are very friendly, so don’t be intimidated!
 This process typically only takes about a week to get scheduled.

 After the court order

 Once you have a court order for your name change, the first place to visit is Social Security.
-When you update with Social Security they will give you a letter indicating that your changes.
+When you update with Social Security they will give you a letter indicating that you requested changes.
 This letter is important, so hold on to it!

 24 hours after updating with Social Security you can update your driver’s license.
 Most DMVs should be able to change your name.
 Be sure to bring your letter from Social Security in addition to your court order.
 While you’re at the DMV, you should also update your car registration and title.